vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 The real limitation in our earnings is never our job - it's our creativity, our focus, and our contribution.

 ### Chapter 3.5: Reduce fees and taxes

-It's not what you earn that metters, it's what you keep.
+It's not what you earn that matters, it's what you keep.